-Dental bonding can correct minor imperfections on the front of the teeth that would otherwise require a lot of work to correct.
+Dental bonding can correct minor imperfections on the front of the teeth that would otherwise be difficult to correct.
 Bonding is long-lasting and durable, with most people having their bonding for upwards of 10 years.
-Once worn, bonding can be redone at your convenience to provide a beautiful, full smile.
-Bonding is also less costly than other procedures and is done quickly in the office.
+Once worn, bonding can be redone at your convenience to maintain a beautiful, full smile.
+Bonding is also less costly than other procedures, and is done quickly in the office.

 Why do you need Dental Bonding?

 A dental exam is required to determine if dental bonding is right for you.
 Some of the reasons you may be advised to have bonding done include:

 - You have a small chip or fracture on a front tooth

 - You have gaps and spaces between teeth